 Below are verdicts and settlements from recent West Virginia sexual abuse lawsuits.

-- $4,500,000 Settlement: Settlement resolved the claims of three female students who were sexually molested by their 47-year-old male teacher.
+This settlement resolved the claims of three female students who were sexually molested by their 47-year-old male teacher.
 They sued both the teacher and the school district.
-The plaintiffs contended that the teacher forced them to engage in sexual conduct, sexually molested them.
-The plaintiffs further contended that the school district failed to ensure its schools properly hired, trained, and supervised their employees with access to minor students, failed to prevent the sexual abuse of its students, and failed to provide a safe environment for its students.
+The plaintiffs contended that the teacher forced them to engage in sexual conduct.
+They also alleged that the school district failed to properly hire, train, and supervise its employees, and failed to prevent the abuse or provide a safe environment.

-- $20,500 Verdict: A minor female suffered emotional distress when she was molested by another minor while they were under the care of the defendant day care center.
-The minor nonparty stuck a pen into the plaintiff’s rectum.
-The plaintiff contended that the defendant was negligent in failing to proper supervise and leaving the minors unattended.
+A minor female suffered emotional distress when she was molested by another minor while under the care of the defendant’s daycare center.
+The nonparty minor reportedly inserted a pen into the plaintiff’s rectum.
+The plaintiff alleged that the facility was negligent in failing to provide proper supervision and left the minors unattended.

-- Confidential Settlement: The Catholic Diocese of Wheeling-Charleston reached a confidential settlement with a former alter boy who alleged that he was sexually assaulted by ex-Bishop Michael Bransfield.
-This was not the first time Bransfield had been accused of sexual abuse.
+The Catholic Diocese of Wheeling-Charleston reached a confidential settlement with a former altar boy who alleged that ex-Bishop Michael Bransfield sexually assaulted him.
+This was not the first time Bransfield had faced such accusations.

 How to File a Child Sex Abuse Lawsuit in West Virginia